tprodanov/ukbb-scripts/README.md

 Additional Locityper arguments can be passed after `--`, for example we used `--recr-alt-len 0` and possibly `--recr-bed PATH`.

+## Output files

+On UKB, all files remaining in the directory will be copied to the `--destination` folder.
+Preprocessing script retains files `XX/SAMPLE.gz`, while genotyping script creates `SUBSET.csv.gz` with three columns: sample, locus, genotype.
+Additional files can be kept using flags `--save-json` and `--save-log`.
+Finally, both scripts create `SUBSET.time` csv files with columns: sample, status, user-time, sys-time, elapsed-time, peak-memory (Mb).
+`SUBSET` is a basename of the samples subset (`-s`) without `.txt` suffix.

 ## Job submission

 On UKB, to submit a job with have to use [Swiss-Army-Knife](https://community.ukbiobank.ac.uk/hc/en-gb/articles/29899902876829-Running-Docker-images-with-the-Swiss-Army-Knife-GUI-on-the-UKB-RAP) applet,